OpenSkyProject/OpenSkyImager/README.md

 - copy the qhyReset.bash in same location
 - copy all .png files in same location
 - be sure to set the execute bit on binary and bash

+*OR* you can use the enclosed install script (thanks to Clive Rogers).

 Should you need an entry in the applications menu, create a suitable .desktop file, where most appropriate for your distro.